zincio/apidocs/source/includes/_products.md

 --------- | ---- | -----------
 max_age | Number | A number in seconds setting the maximum age of the response.
 The data returned in the response will be at most this many seconds old.
 Cannot specify with `newer_than`. newer_than | Number | A timestamp setting the minimum time the response should be retrieved from.
 The data returned in the response will be newer this timestamp.
 Cannot specify with `max_age`. async | Boolean | Determines whether the resulting response will be asynchronous.
 If set to `true`, then the API will not block waiting for a result.
-Instead, it will return `status: "processing"` as soon as possible and you will be responsible for sending another HTTP request and wait until `status` is no longer processing.
+Instead, it will immediately return `status: "processing"` and you will be responsible for resending the request until the response is no longer `status: "processing"`.
 Defaults to `false`.

 > Example product details response